 Burslem Pottery Today.

-Tracy and her team continue the tradition of producing unique hand-crafted stoneware, producing fine quality collectable ceramics from the original Cobridge Stoneware/Moorcroft moulds, transforming raw clay into beautifully decorated birds, animals, vases, lamps and tiles.
+Tracy continues the tradition of producing unique hand-crafted stoneware, producing fine quality collectable ceramics from the original Cobridge Stoneware/Moorcroft moulds, transforming raw clay into beautifully decorated birds, animals, vases, lamps and tiles.

 Burslem pottery studio can now be found at the rejuvenated Middleport Pottery, Port Street, Burslem.
 Collectors, old and new come to visit to seek new and treasured pieces of art.
 The studio is open Tuesday to Sunday 10.00 am until 3.30pm and by special viewing appointment.
 Please give the factory a quick call before your visit then we can ensure one of the team is available to show you round.